Skip to main content

 Each subsequent charge that is affected by a priority agreement is treated as a separate charge for registration purposes.
 In the case of a priority agreement in which one or more prior owners grant priority to one or more subsequent owners, the registrar assigns a separate serial number to each subsequent charge affected and makes a separate entry in the register for each one.

-The Terms of Instrument—Part 2 is where the Priority Agreement must be described, including sufficient descriptions of the “prior charge” and “subsequent charge” in accordance with s.
+As noted above, the Terms of Instrument—Part 2 is where the Priority Agreement must be described, including sufficient descriptions of the “prior charge” and “subsequent charge” in accordance with s.
 207 of the Land Title Act.
 Since the document reference provides a direct link to the portion of the Terms of Instrument—Part 2 containing the grant of the priority agreement, the granting language, or portions thereof, need not be repeated in item 3.
+Negating the requirement to repeat the granting language in Item 3 is especially helpful where the granting language defines the “Subsequent Charge” or “Prior Charge” by a reference to a copy of an attached instrument, or by description.

-Limiting the description of the Priority Agreement to the Terms of Instrument—Part 2 ensures that there will always be sufficient space to adequately describe the Priority Agreement.
-The lack of duplication of this wording also simplifies the application process in item 3 of the Form C. In addition, it removes the potential for defect notices associated with errors when replicating this information.
+Limiting the description of the Priority Agreement to the Terms of Instrument—Part 2 removes the potential for defect notices associated with errors when repeating this information in item 3.

 CROSS REFERENCES AND OTHER SOURCES OF INFORMATION